-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Dallas Christian College, approximately 83% of students took out student loans averaging $3,526 a year.
-That adds up to $14,104 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Dallas Christian College, approximately 62% of students took out student loans averaging $6,955 a year.
+That adds up to $27,820 over four years for those students.

-The student loan default rate at Dallas Christian College is 18.4%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Dallas Christian College is 11.1%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Dallas Christian College are given below.

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

 In 2020-2021, 144 students took at least one online class at Dallas Christian College.
 This is an increase from the 123 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|